-The basis for assumptions or predictions regarding metallurgical Over 100,000 ounces of gold and 45,000 ounces of silver have been produced since 1998.
+Over 100,000 ounces of gold and 45,000 ounces of silver have been produced since 1998.
 From 2006 to 2012, the Company's Quarterly Reports to the Australian Securities Exchange listed the gold recovery from the plant.
 Recoveries were in the range of 95% to 98% recovery of gold entering the plant.
-A recovery of 98% has metallurgical treatment processes and parameters made when been used in the mining factors for estimating Ore Reserves and estimating mining reporting Mineral Resources may not always be rigorous.
-Where this is
+A recovery of 98% has been used in the mining factors for estimating Ore Reserves and estimating mining and processing costs.
+See the 2020 Mineral Resources and Ore Reserves Report.

-The Project has been mining since 1994 with an accepted EMOS, granted mining leases and Environmental Authorities ('EA').
-The Tailings Storage Facility was constructed in 1997 and is inspected annually by a qualified consultant engineer.
-The site normally does not release water from the site due to the high local evaporation processing operation.
-While at this stage the determination of potential rates, but has approval to release provided discharge waters are compliant with the conditions of the EA.
+The Project has been mining since 1994 with an accepted EMOS, granted mining leases and Environmental Authorities (EA').
+The Tailings Storage Facility was constructed in 1997 and Assumptions made regarding possible waste and process residue is inspected annually by a qualified consultant engineer.
+The site normally does not release disposal options.
+It is always necessary as part of the process of water from the site due to the high local evaporation rates, but has approval to release provided discharge waters are compliant with the conditions of the EA.